CNN Producer Apparently Admits Trump-Russia Coverage Is ‘Mostly Bullsh*t” In O’Keefe ‘American Pravda’ Video

 Related story:

-Twitter Blocks James O’keefe’s Account After Release Of Controversial Videos
+Twitter Blocks James O’Keefe’s Account After Release Of Controversial Videos

 Separately, three CNN journalists resigned on Monday after the news network published and then retracted a story on its website that a member of the Trump transition team was linked to a Russian investment fund that was under investigation by the U.S. Senate, the New York Times reported.

-According to BuzzFeed, the retraction of the fake news caused CNN to implement a new policy that any Russia-related story requires approval from two designated high-level executives.
+According to BuzzFeed, the retraction of the fake news caused CNN to implement a new policy that any Russia-related content requires approval from two designated high-level executives.
 In the meantime, an internal investigation is reportedly ongoing.

 In wake of story retraction, CNNMoney exec editor sends memo to staff mandating all "Russia-related content" must be cleared by him or VP pic.twitter.com/2Y6QMZj1h5